Imayowadavid/Superstore-Transactions-Analysis-/README.md

 contained duplicated values respectively and since the Product ID and Product Name are under the same data category,  i merged both of them to form a unique identifier (Primary key;Product key ) for the product category then merged the two columns(Product ID and Product Name) accordingly to form the same Primary key;
 Product key for the Fact Table(SALESFact) .
-I removed both the Product ID and Product Name columns from the Fact Table after merging to form Product Key Put the necessary images that's is related here
+I removed both the Product ID and Product Name columns from the Fact Table after merging to form Product Key

+Put the necessary images that's is related here

 Data modelling image here
+ The structure of the data follows a star schema design consisting of three(3) Dimension Tables (Customer, Location and Product) and one Fact Table